 “Overtime, we will get better at this.
 We don’t need to start perfectly.
 We just need to have fun.

 “Let’s practice telling each other, ‘Good job,’ in Hebrew.

-“Let’s hear how to say it in Korean.
+“First, we’ll hear how to say it in Hebrew.
 We will repeat after she talks.”

 Listen to the phrase and repeat after she talks.

-Continue throwing the ball after someone says the phrase until it becomes so easy.
+Continue saying the phrase to each other until it becomes so easy!

-Don’t worry about how your child pronounces the phrase.
+Don’t worry about how your child (or you) pronounces the phrase.
 It will get better over time.
 Just replay the audio to help.